lasso-js/lasso/README.md

 npm install lasso-marko
 ```

-We can then optimize the page using the following command:
+We can then lasso the page using the following command:

 ```bash
 lasso style.less \